Plasan SandCat

 The SandCat (פלסן קרקל) is a composite armored vehicle designed by the then Plasan Sasa (now Plasan) of Israel.
 The SandCat was shown publicly for the first time at AUSA during October 2005.
 The latest models were shown for the first time at Eurosatory 2018.
 The SandCat is based on a commercial Ford F-Series chassis.
-Approximately 700 SandCats have been produced since 2004, and while Plasan has never released complete details, these are known to be in service with at least 16 users across five continents, and in a wide variety of roles that range from Police/internal security to combat/patrol.
+Approximately 700 SandCats have been produced since 2004, and while Plasan has never released complete details, these are known to be in service with at least 16 users across five continents, and in a wide variety of roles that range from police/internal security to combat/patrol.

 Development

 The SandCat was designed from 2004 and for a variety of applications.
-It was seen as a potential replacement for the AIL Storm jeeps of the Israel Defense Forces (IDF), and for wider use as protected light vehicle capable of performing roles on deployed operations that until the deployments to Iraq and Afghanistan previously been performed by softskin light utility types.
+It was seen as a potential replacement for the AIL Storm jeeps of the Israel Defense Forces (IDF), and for wider use as protected light vehicle capable of performing roles on deployed operations that until the deployments to Iraq and Afghanistan had been performed by softskin light utility types.
 Plasan has also stated the design was intended to demonstrate to partner-customer OEMs that the company could take any automotive platform and design an armoured hull for it.

 The original SandCat was designed around an approximate 4,000 kg gross vehicle weight (GVW) and four-man crew, although following feedback from early evaluations this was revised to around 5,000 kg and four- to five-man crew.
 The SandCat's then unusual and distinct trapezoidal side windows were optimised to reduce the mass of the heavy armoured glass, while maximising useful viewing angles.
 Now widely adopted, these were an early and distinct design feature of the SandCat, as was a feline theme in the design aesthetics.

 The SandCat was originally known as Caracal, but by Eurosatory 2006 the name SandCat had been adopted so as not to encourage confusion between the Plasan product and the version of IVECO's LMV being offered to the German Bundeswehr as Caracal by the now Rheinmetall Vehicle Systems Division.

 Most SandCats are fully enclosed, although some first- and second-generation models were produced with a small open-topped rear cargo space.

 Generations

+There have been four generations of SandCat.